dsoprea/go-exfat/README.md

 # Notes

+- All entry-types are parsed as per the requirements of the specification.
+  However:

   - Up-case tables, which support case insensitivity, are not read and therefore not applied.
 As a result, all file-operations are case-sensitive (and the villagers rejoiced).

   - Allocation bitmaps are not read, so it's not possible to know which clusters are or are not used.
 This is not requird for browsing the filesystem or reading files.

+- Timestamps are accurate to one second.